 Palpate the medial pterygoid muscle both intraorally and extraorally.
 The origin of the medial pterygoid muscle is located on the inner surface of the pterygoid plate behind the maxilla.

-Postgraduate Orofacial Pain and Oral Medicine Master’s Degree
+Earn an Online Postgraduate Degree in Orofacial Pain and Oral Medicine

-Learn more about diagnosing, treating, and managing orofacial pain by enrolling in Herman Ostrow School of USC’s online, competency-based certificate or master’s program in Orofacial Pain and Oral Medicine.
+Are you interested in a variety of issues focused on orofacial pain, medicine and sleep disorders?
+Consider enrolling in the Herman Ostrow School of Dentistry of USC’s online, competency-based certificate or master’s program in Orofacial Pain and Oral Medicine.